Louis Rubidoux: Biography

 Their intention was to go to Los Angeles to join the small American force that was stationed there.
 However, with a force of 200 men, “D[on].
 Jose Ma[ria].
 Flores, a military officer of the Mexican army, “a man of superior attainments and courage,” attacked the next day, September 27, and set on fire the house in which they were gathered.
 After an hour's struggle, they surrendered with “regret “ to avoid being burned alive.
 “From that moment I lost my liberty.”
 The prisoners were told to make “some determination of our property as well as of our families.”
 John Rowland expressed his desire that he would rather lose a leg than be cut off from his family.
 Rubidoux “remembered the poor Texans and their sufferings who went afoot from New Mexico to the Capital (Mexico City) the half of whom died on the road…” The fear was for naught.

 Officer Jose Maria Flores was planning to take his prisoners to Mexico, but an opposing Mexican faction judged this would be against California interests and/or feared American reprisal, and convinced him not to march the prisoners to Mexico.
 The prisoners themselves paid ransom for their delivery, either to the opposing party or to Flores.
 “I believe in good faith, that he has during the whole period of the insurrection, acted with prudence, and that he has behaved as a good soldier…This same Flores whom I have just praised had made up his mind to send us as far as the capital of Mexico for the purpose of giving more weight to his exploits, or still better to the drafts he had issued upon the government.

 General Kearny arrived “here in November or December, with an escort of 100 dragoons.
 The cavalry “from here, the best in all the Mexican Republic” attacked him before he got to San Diego.
 Over twenty of Kearny's men were killed, and as many were wounded including the General himself.
 Commodore Stockton joined Kearny at the head of 600 men, mostly sailors, and victoriously fought two battles on January 8 and 9, 1847.
 Rubidoux and companions were freed on January 10.
 Don Andres Pico succeeded Flores, and he asked for a treaty of peace that Colonel John C. Fremont granted “in quite an honorable manner for the sons of the country.”

 Rubidoux married Guadalupe Garcie (1812-1892) in 1834 in Santa Fe.
 Guadalupe was from one the old aristocratic families of New Mexico.
 She and Louis had a large family, with at least 9 children.

 Rubidoux died on 24 September 1868.
 He is buried in the Agua Mansa Pioneer Cemetery in Colton, California.

+In November 1869, the California Silk Center Association was formed for the purpose of growing silkworms, and mulberry trees, citrus fruits, and grapes; it purchased over 4000 acres of the Rubidoux Rancho for its enterprise.